anchore/oss-docs/content/docs/architecture/projects/syft.md

 - Catalogers for language ecosystems should start with the language name (e.g. `python-`)
 - Distinguish between when the cataloger is searching for evidence of installed packages vs declared packages.
 For example, there are two different gemspec-based catalogers: `ruby-gemspec-cataloger` and `ruby-installed-gemspec-cataloger`, where the latter requires that the gemspec is found within a `specifications` directory (meaning it was installed, not just at the root of a source repo).

-### Generic Cataloger Abstraction

-`generic.NewCataloger` is an abstraction Syft uses to make writing common components easier (see the [apkdb cataloger](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger/apkdb/cataloger.go) for example usage).

-It takes the following information as input:

-- A `catalogerName` to identify the cataloger uniquely among all other catalogers.
-- Pairs of file globs as well as parser functions to parse those files.
-These parser functions return a slice of [`pkg.Package`](https://github.com/anchore/syft/blob/9995950c70e849f9921919faffbfcf46401f71f3/syft/pkg/package.go#L19) as well as a slice of [`artifact.Relationship`](https://github.com/anchore/syft/blob/9995950c70e849f9921919faffbfcf46401f71f3/syft/artifact/relationship.go#L31) to describe how the returned packages are related.
-See [the apkdb cataloger parser function](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger/apkdb/parse_apk_db.go#L22-L102) as an example.

-Catalogers must fulfill the [`pkg.Cataloger` interface](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger.go) in order to add packages to the SBOM.

-For reference, catalogers are [invoked within Syft](https://github.com/anchore/syft/tree/v0.70.0/syft/pkg/cataloger/catalog.go#L41-L100) one after the other, and can be invoked in parallel.

-## File Searching with Stereoscope
+### File search and selection

 All catalogers are provided an instance of the [`file.Resolver`](https://github.com/anchore/syft/blob/v0.70.0/syft/source/file_resolver.go#L8) to interface with the image and search for files.
 The implementations for these abstractions leverage [`stereoscope`](https://github.com/anchore/stereoscope) to perform searching.
 Here is a rough outline how that works:

 1. A stereoscope `file.Index` is searched based on the input given (a path, glob, or MIME type).
 The index is relatively fast to search, but requires results to be filtered down to the files that exist in the specific layer(s) of interest.
    This is done automatically by the `filetree.Searcher` abstraction.
 This abstraction will fallback to searching directly against the raw `filetree.FileTree` if the index does not contain the file(s) of interest.
    Note: the `filetree.Searcher` is used by the `file.Resolver` abstraction.

 2. Once the set of files are returned from the `filetree.Searcher` the results are filtered down further to return the most unique file results.
 For example, you may have requested files by a glob that returns multiple results.
    These results are filtered down to deduplicate by real files, so if a result contains two references to the same file (one accessed via symlink and one accessed via the real path), then the real path reference is returned and the symlink reference is filtered out.
 If both were accessed by symlink then the first (by lexical order) is returned.
    This is done automatically by the `file.Resolver` abstraction.

 3. By the time results reach the `pkg.Cataloger` you are guaranteed to have a set of unique files that exist in the layer(s) of interest (relative to what the resolver supports).

+## CLI and core API

+The CLI (in the `cmd/syft/` package) and the core library API (in the `syft/` package) are separate layers with a clear boundary.
+Application level concerns always reside with the CLI, while the core library focuses on SBOM generation logic.
+That means that there is an application configuration (e.g. `cmd/syft/cli`) and a separate library configuration, and when the CLI uses the library API, it must adapt its configuration to the library's configuration types.
+In that adapter, the CLI layer defers to API-level defaults as much as possible so there is a single source of truth for default behavior.

+See the [Syft reponitory on GitHub](https://github.com/anchore/syft/tree/main/examples) for detailed API example usage.